 GMAT Score

-GMAT total score is based on the performance in all 3 sections of the exam, with each section weighted equally.
+GMAT total score is based on the performance in all 3 sections of the exam, with each section weighed equally.
 GMAT scores are valid for a period of 5 years, allowing candidates to send them whenever they are ready.
 The GMAT total score ranges from 205-805, with 10-point increments and a standard error of measurement of 30-40 points.
 For each of the 3 sections, the score range is 60-90, with 1-point increments and a standard error of measurement of 3 points.

 There is also a penalty that will be charged reflecting the number of unanswered questions.
 GMAT exam score will be the best reflection of the candidate’s performance when all questions are managed to be answered within the time limit.